LezWatch/LezWatch/_writing/actors.md

 ### Sexuality

 Homosexual, Bisexual, Asexual, Heterosexual, Unknown, etc...
 Default to heterosexual.
 If you can't tell and are working on a webseries, default to **Unknown**.

+## Internal Notes

+You can leave a Staff Note.
+Generally this is for take down requests, so we can know why a page was removed and what the data was before.
+It doesn't show up publicly.